 - Drop, Cover and Hold On. - Get under a desk, table or stairwell.
 If none are available, move against an interior wall and cover your head with your arms.
 Remain under cover until the movement subsides. - Stay away from large windows, shelving systems or tall room partitions. - After the shaking has stopped, survey your immediate area for trapped or injured persons and ruptured utilities. - Stay away from all exposed utility lines.
 Report the locations of these lines to campus police immediately by call 911 or 209-228-2677. - If it is safe to do so, evacuate the building. - DO NOT use the elevators. - Move to the Designated Evacuation Assembly Area.
-For the SE 1 Building the designated evacuation assembly area is the Carol Tomilson-Keasey Quad.
+The designated evacuation assembly area for Science and Engineering 2 is the Carol Tomlinson-Keasey Quad.